Lash LaRue: Early life and education

-Born Alfred LaRue in Gretna, Louisiana in 1917, he was reared in various towns throughout Louisiana, but in his teens the family moved to Los Angeles, California, where he attended St. John's Military Academy and the College of the Pacific.
+LaRue was born in Gretna, Louisiana, in 1917, and reared in various towns throughout Louisiana.
+In his teens the family moved to Los Angeles, California, where he attended St. John's Military Academy and the College of the Pacific.
 Strangely, his California death records reportedly indicate the actor's father's surname was Wilson and that Lash was born in Michigan.

 Career

 Film

 LaRue was originally screen-tested by Warner Bros. but was rejected because he looked too much like Humphrey Bogart, then one of the studio's contract stars.

-He signed a contract with Universal Pictures in 1944 as "Alfred LaRue", appearing in two Deanna Durbin musicals and a serial.
-Durbin and LaRue were romantically involved during his tenure there.
+He signed a contract with Universal Pictures in 1944 as "Alfred LaRue", appearing in two Deanna Durbin musicals (Durbin and LaRue were romantically involved during his tenure there).
+He was also featured in a Universal serial, The Master Key (1945).

 In 1945 independent producer Robert Emmett Tansey, releasing through the small PRC studio, launched a new Western series with a difference: the features would be filmed in then-unusual Cinecolor.
 Singing cowboy Eddie Dean starred, with "Al LaRue" featured as "The Cheyenne Kid" and using a bullwhip expertly to disarm villains.

 LaRue graduated to his own starring series (as "Cheyenne") in 1947, first for PRC, then for its successor Eagle-Lion (which continued to use the PRC brand name for its Westerns), and finally for producer Ron Ormond.
 It was at this time that he developed his image as cowboy hero Lash LaRue, dressed all in black.
 Al St. John had been Buster Crabbe's comic sidekick in PRC Westerns; after Crabbe left the studio, St. John's character "Fuzzy Q. Jones" was written into the Lash LaRue scripts.

 Lash LaRue was different from the usual cowboy hero of the era.
 Dressed in black, he spoke with a "city tough-guy" accent somewhat like that of Humphrey Bogart, whom he physically resembled.
 His use of a bullwhip, however, was what set him apart from contemporary cowboy stars such as Gene Autry and Roy Rogers.
-His influence was felt throughout the dying medium of B-Westerns; for example, he had an imitator, Whip Wilson, who starred in his own brief series, and even Roy Rogers started using a bullwhip in some of his Republic Pictures Westerns made during the same period.
+His influence was felt throughout the dying medium of B-Westerns; for example, he had an imitator, Whip Wilson, who starred in his own brief series for Monogram, and even Roy Rogers started using a bullwhip in some of his Republic Westerns made during the same period.

 LaRue made frequent personal appearances at small-town movie theaters that were showing his films during his heyday of 1948 to 1951, a common practice for cowboy stars in those days.
 However, his skillful displays of stunts with his whip, done live on movie theater stages, also convinced young Western fans that there was at least one cowboy hero who could perform in real life the things he did on screen.
 He continued working in films and television until he retired in 1990.